Pittsburgh Steelers: Stadiums

 In 2001, the Steelers moved into Heinz Field.
 The franchise dating back to 1933 has had several homes.
 For 31 seasons, the Steelers shared Forbes Field with the Pittsburgh Pirates from 1933 to 1963.
 In 1958, though they started splitting their home games at Pitt Stadium three blocks away at the University of Pittsburgh.
 From 1964 to 1969, the Steelers played exclusively at the on-campus facility before moving with the Pirates to Three Rivers Stadium on the city's Northside.
-Three Rivers is remembered fondly by the Steeler Nation as where Chuck Noll and Dan Rooney turned the franchise into a powerhouse, winning four Super Bowls in just six seasons and making the playoffs 11 times in 13 seasons from 1972 to 1984, the AFC title game seven times.
-Since 2001, however, a new generation of Steeler greats has made Heinz Field legendary, with multiple AFC Championship Games being hosted and two Super Bowl championships.
+The team moved to what was then known as Heinz Field in 2001.
 In February 2022, after Heinz declined to sign a new deal after naming rights expired, the Steelers signed a deal with Acrisure and renamed the stadium to Acrisure Stadium.

 Training camp

 The Steelers hold training camp east of the city at Saint Vincent College in Latrobe.
 The site is one of the most storied in the league with Peter King of SI.com describing it as: "...
 I love the place.
 It's the perfect training-camp setting, looking out over the rolling hills of the Laurel Highlands in west-central Pennsylvania, an hour east of Pittsburgh.
 On a misty or foggy morning, standing atop the hill at the college, you feel like you're in Scotland.
 Classic, wonderful slice of American culture.
 If you can visit one training camp, this is the one to see."

 The team has its headquarters and practice facilities at the state-of-the-art University of Pittsburgh Medical Center Sportsplex on Pittsburgh's Southside.
 Constructed in 2000, the facility combines the vast expertise of sports medical professionals and researchers as well as hosting the University of Pittsburgh Panthers football team.

 In 2020 and 2021, due to the COVID-19 pandemic, the Steelers held their training camp at Heinz Field.
 They returned to Saint Vincent College for the 2022 season.